Disc Bulge Pain

 Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerve.
 Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.

 Intersegmental traction involves the use of a special chiropractic table.
 This specific table includes rollers that will roll along the sides of the spinal column, allowing blood to flow through the tight muscles and ligaments.
 As this occurs, the muscles and ligaments loosen up and relax more; in addition, your spine will become more mobile.
 This type of treatment is effective with healing disc bulges, along with sciatic nerve pain and herniated discs.

 Electro-therapy, or acupuncture, is effective with disc bulges in the spine, and with the symptoms.
 Patients will notice, after several treatments, that the muscle spasms they experienced from a disc bulge begin to decrease.
 The intense pain patients had prior will start lowering as well, and they will start to see more mobility come back to their spine, along with any other affected areas of the body.

 With any injury, whether to the back, neck, or extremity, the last thing you want to do is make the pain worse.
 The same idea applies to healing a disc bulge.
 Our advice is designed to help you perform everyday tasks and responsibilities safely.
 We focus on healing and relief of the bulging disc, not aggravating it further.

 Contact Our Omaha Chiropractor for your Bulging Disc

-If you have a disc bulge, or you suspect a disc bulge and you want professional advice and treatment, then Diamond Chiropractic is your answer.
+If you have a disc bulge, or you think one is forming, then Diamond Chiropractic is your answer.
 Schedule an appointment with Diamond Chiropractic of Omaha, NE, today!
-Let us help you get relief from your disc bulge, and feeling better, right away.
+Let us help you get relief from your disc bulge NOW and FAST!